 Drug prohibition policies exacerbate vulnerability among the vulnerable.
-One of the really big issues particularly is LGBT youth of colour who are so precariously housed.
+One of the really big issues particularly is LGBT youth of color who are so precariously housed.
 Where meth use is happening, we're seeing it happen in really unsafe situations.
 We need to do a better job of helping that particular sub-population within the LGBT community access resources that will help them build an infrastructure of safety in their lives.
 We can do that with SCSs and we will do that, but it might not be with brick and mortar facilities.

 If not a traditional facility, how can SCSs be incorporated into queer spaces?
 Would they be inside parties?
 Would they be mobile?

 We can think about this kind of how we started syringe access services in the late 80s and early 90s.
 It wasn't about, "Okay, we're gonna have this one place and everyone has to come to us."
 We were like, "We need to be decentralized.
 We need to think creatively about how we're going to go out into the community and meet people where they're at."
 Particularly in the LGBT community, we need to be thinking flexibly and creatively about meeting people where they're at physically and geographically.
 Whether that's a party or club or on the streets.

 What are the hurdles we're really facing right now with incorporating safer consumption spaces?
 What do we need to overcome to make these spaces a reality?